Basic Algorithm Templates

 Data Structures

-1 Linked Lists and Adjacency Lists: Storage of Trees and Graphs
+1 Linked List and Adjacency List: Storage of Trees and Graphs

 1.1 Singly Linked List